Summary

 1310 East Riverview DrivePhoenix, AZ 85034

 Partnership With Native Americans® (PWNA) is a 501 (c) (3) nonprofit committed to championing hope for a brighter future for Native Americans living on geographically isolated and impoverished reservations.
 PWNA is a top-rated nonprofit with BBB accreditation and Special Consultative Status with the UN Economic & Social Council.
 All year long, we provide goods and services to Tribal programs in underserved reservation communities.
 More than 90% of our Tribal partners say they are more effective with PWNA support.
-And with nearly 35 years of working in Indian Country, we’re very good at providing the right goods in the right way and time for each community.
+And with over 35 years of working in Indian Country, we’re very good at providing the right goods in the right way and time for each community.

 More about PWNA: